xpmatteo/auto-cca/README.md

   - flags > 1 should retreat > 1
   - support
-  - movement of > 1 hex
+  - movement of 3 or 4 hexes
   - evasion
   - activation
   - cards
+  - leaders
+  - terrain

 # AI things to try